SampsonM/blog/src/markdowns/phoenixProject.md

 Most tech books end up being used as a sleeping pill, but the hints of sarcasm and sly jabs about Sarah keep this book interesting.

-It follows Bill as he and his company try to turn the iceberg around to an inevitable happy ending, with the help of the clever cookie Erik.
+It follows Bill as he and his company try to turn the iceberg around to an inevitable happy ending.

-Bill manages to change the way the company handles tech in-house with the help of Erik by learning [The Three Ways.](https://www.accenture.com/us-en/blogs/software-engineering-blog/quaresma-three-ways-of-devops")
+With the help of the clever cookie Erik, Bill manages to change the way the company handles tech in-house with the help of Erik by learning [The Three Ways.](https://www.accenture.com/us-en/blogs/software-engineering-blog/quaresma-three-ways-of-devops") and by fostering a DevOps culture.

 #### The three ways